-Today’s guest had read the classic personal finance book, Rich Dad Poor Dad by Robert Kiyosaki, early on in his work life.
+Today’s podcast guest had read the classic personal finance book, Rich Dad Poor Dad by Robert Kiyosaki, early on in his work life.
 This opened his eyes on the true meaning of wealth and changed his mindset on wealth building.
 Realizing that to build wealth you don’t always have to exchange your precious time.

 Bernard Sanga (Benjo) started his investing career from his first job as a Physical Therapist in the Philippines.
 Living with his parents, he was able to save almost 90% of his paycheck that he deployed consistently in the stock market.
 Although the amount was small, the valuable lessons he learned had shaped his saving and investing habits in the present.